-As of 5 August 2015, there were 841 archeological sites and 696 archeological site leads and isolated finds in the state computerized site data file for the SRSU.
-With its 10,996 mi2 area, there is one site recorded for each 13.1 mi2.
+As of 31 December 2020, there were 884 archaeological sites, and 763 archaeological site leads and isolated finds in the site database for the SRSU.
+With its 10,996 mi2 area, there is one site recorded for each 12.4 mi2.
+When combining sites and site leads/isolates there is one cultural resource recorded for each 6.7 mi2.
 Only 4% of the SU has been surveyed.
 The low density of sites in the SRSU as well as the others in eastern North Dakota is a reflection primarily of less survey in comparison with western North Dakota.